signalwerk/worker/README.md

 This system uses three Docker containers working together:

 1. **worker-admin**: Provides a web interface and API for managing workers.
 Generates capnp configuration files based on worker data.
-This service also handles restarting the workerd container when changes are made.
 2. **kv-service**: Provides key-value storage for workers.
 3. **workerd**: Runs the Cloudflare Workers runtime using the generated configuration.